A famous version of the song was played on electric guitar by Jimi Hendrix at the Woodstock music festival in 1969.

 Can be downloaded for free in PDF format by clicking the link or image!

-More information: "The Star-Spangled Banner" is the national anthem of the United States.
+More info: "The Star-Spangled Banner" is the national anthem of the United States.
 The lyrics come from the Defence of Fort M'Henry, a poem written on September 14, 1814, by the then 35-year-old lawyer and amateur poet Francis Scott Key after witnessing the bombardment of Fort McHenry by British ships of the Royal Navy in Baltimore Harbor during the Battle of Baltimore in the War of 1812.
 Key was inspired by the large U.S. flag, with 15 stars and 15 stripes, known as the Star-Spangled Banner, flying triumphantly above the fort during the U.S. victory.
 (Wikipedia)

 History of the Star-Spangled Banner “The Star-Spangled Banner” is the national anthem of the United States.
 By the time the song officially became the country’s anthem in 1931, it had been one of America’s most popular patriotic tunes for more than a century.
 The anthem’s history began the morning of September 14, 1814, when an attorney and amateur poet named Francis Scott Key watched U.S. soldiers—who were under bombardment from British naval forces during the War of 1812—raise a large American flag over Fort McHenry in Baltimore, Maryland. (history.com)